The beginning of the gospel about Jesus Christ, the Son of God. Mark 1:1

 to proclaim the year of the LORD's favor

-When God came in the person of Jesus he broke none of these laws.
+When God came in the person of Jesus he broke none of these Torah instructions (laws.)
 During his life here he developed the teaching in the holy books and went around healing people and renewing their lives, only asking that they put their trust in him.
-He fulfilled all the requirements of the law in his life.
+He fulfilled all the requirements of the Torah (law) in his life.

-His time of teaching and healing lasted just three years during which time he established his group of followers to carry on the work.
+His time of teaching and healing lasted just three years, during which time he established his group of followers to carry on the work of telling the world this message by which we can be saved.
 Then he died at the hands of the jealous religious leaders and the cruel civil authorities.
 But his death was not an unfortunate accident.
-His death followed the pattern of the lamb that was killed at Passover, to allow God's people to escape from slavery.
+His death followed the pattern of the lamb that was killed at Passover just before God's people miraculously escaped from slavery.
 His death also filled the same purpose as that of the animals killed as offerings to remove guilt for wrongdoing and rebellion against God (the only difference was that Jesus' death was sufficient once for everybody and every wrong deed).
 Thus His death releases us from slavery to our nature that makes us do wrong and it takes away our guilt before God.
-The blood that he shed (blood is life in Godís view) is able to deal with all our problems.
+The blood that he shed (blood is life in God's view) is able to deal with all our problems.

-He died by being crucified, the cruellest and most degrading death man could devise, but this death fulfilled all the requirements of the law.
+He died by being crucified, the cruellest and most degrading death man could devise, but this death fulfilled all the requirements of the Torah (law.)
 See The Cross

-After three days Jesus rose to life, proving that his death had been accepted as payment for our sin and that we too may rise again after death.
+After three days Jesus was raised to life, proving that his death had been accepted as payment for our sin and that we too may rise again after death.
 His rising again also proved that his blood is powerful enough to heal us and to get us forgiven.

 Click the banner below to go to the site map and choose another page